Devices (High-level interface)

 Script example

 With all these commands, you can now create your own Python script.
-Here is an example of a script that sweep the wavelength of a light source, and measure a power of a power meter:
+Here is an example of a script that sweeps the wavelength of a light source, and measures the power of a power meter:

 # Import the package